mattermost/docs/source/cloud/cloud-mobile/troubleshooting-mobile.rst

 For more troubleshooting help, `open a new topic in our forums <https://forum.mattermost.org/c/trouble-shoot>`__ with steps to reproduce your issue.
 If you're an Enterprise Edition subscriber, you may open a support ticket in the `Enterprise Edition Support portal <https://mattermost.zendesk.com/hc/en-us/requests/new>`_.

-To help us narrow down whether it’s a server configuration issue, device specific issue, or an issue with the app, please try the following things and include the results in your support request:
+To help us narrow down whether it’s a server configuration issue, device specific issue, or an issue with the app, please try the following steps and include the results in your support request:

 **Connect to our community workspace **